Irritable Bowel Syndrome (IBS): Everything You Need to Know

 Can Diet Help IBS?
 Absolutely.

-As a Dietitian, I often see people try to manage IBS alone — cutting out foods without real guidance.
+As a Dietitian, I often see people try to manage Irritable Bowel Syndrome (IBS) alone — cutting out foods without real guidance.
 But restrictive diets can backfire.

 The Low FODMAP diet is a scientifically proven approach that relieves symptoms in 75%+ of IBS cases when done with a Dietitian.